 Cost: 550 ALL ($4.45) for a large pepperoni pizza

 Also, when the cake is ready, a hot syrup made with vanilla, sugar, water and cloves is poured over the cake and left to soak overnight.
-This cake was delicious, and wasn’t too sweet either.
+This dessert is delicious and isn’t too sweet either.

 Cost: 150 ALL ($1.20)